-- 37 lectures are delivered in-person by instructors.
-Lectures are recorded, and then subsequently posted to D2L.
-Recorded lectures are available for viewing but not download due to copyright restrictions. - Glitches sometimes occur with recording and we do not guarantee that all lectures will be recorded/posted.
-Thus, if you do not attend the "live" lecture, you run the risk of missing material. - All course materials are the copyrighted property of the course Instructors and Michigan State University.
+- 37 lectures are delivered by instructors in-person.
+Live lectures are recorded and subsequently posted to D2L.
+Recorded lectures are available for viewing but not download due to copyright restrictions. - Glitches sometimes occur with recording so we do not guarantee that all live lectures will be recorded/posted.
+If a recording issue occurs, we will post a lecture from a previous year or a re-recorded lecture. - All course materials are the copyrighted property of the course Instructors and Michigan State University.
 Students are therefore not permitted to make, post, or otherwise distribute recordings of the lectures or other course material without the advance written permission of the course Instructors.